 - Pets are lost or abandoned.

 - We ensure all pets receive special care and service.
-Each pet entering our shelters receives an examination by our professionally trained staff members.
+Each pet entering our shelter receives an examination by our professionally trained staff members.
 The exam may include:

 - Vaccinations according to SDHS protocol.